-When you have a medical emergency and an ambulance is called, you rely on paramedics to arrive swiftly, work out what’s wrong and make the right call on what treatment is needed.
-Where there are delays in an ambulance arriving or in paramedics ensuring the right treatment is given, the effects on your health can be devastating, with lifelong consequences for you and your loved ones.
+When you have a medical emergency requiring an ambulance to be called, you rely on paramedics to arrive swiftly and make the right decision on what treatment is needed.
+Where there are delays in an ambulance arriving or in paramedics ensuring the right emergency treatment is given, the effects on your health can be devastating, with lifelong consequences for you and your loved ones.
 Claiming compensation can be the only way to ensure you get all of the help and support you need to deal with the consequences of ambulance delays or paramedic delays.

 This can include paying for private medical treatment and care workers, buying specialist equipment, and covering other financial losses, such as lost income, as well as compensating you for your pain and suffering.

-The idea of pursuing compensation might seem confusing and intimidating, but our specialist medical negligence solicitors have the experience and expert knowledge needed to make the process as simple and stress-free as possible.
+The idea of pursuing compensation for an ambulance delay case might seem confusing and intimidating, but our specialist medical negligence solicitors have the experience and expert knowledge needed to make the process as simple and stress-free as possible.

 How to start an ambulance or paramedic delay compensation claim